 In the Derived tab at the bottom of the Formula Editor window, click the Define Output Categories button.

 This Define Output Categories window allows for specifying where this derived field should be listed.
-To get this field to list under 2D grid -> Derived, select Use Data, choose All for Operand and Category, and enter Derived for Append.
+To get this field to list under 2D grid -> Derived, select Use Data, choose All for Operand, choose All for Category, then enter Derived for Append.

 - The Operand dropdown refers to which operand in the formula (D1 and D2) will be used.
 This could be useful, for example, if the operands in the formula were from different categories such as a 2D and a 3D grid.
 Both of these grids are 2D so All can be used.